Words Liam Friary

 The crew gets ready and walk out of the old brick building.
 Our bikes were stashed in the shed at the back of the hotel.
 As we pull them out, I admire the old signage from days gone by.
 This was our shortest day – more of a transfer ride really.
 The day would also be used to get supplies for the next day and prep us for the large ride day that followed.

 It wasn’t long before we were grabbing supplies in Lumsden.
 The crew walk the aisles of Four Square, stocking up but soon realising we’d need to fit everything onto the bike or into bags attached to the bike.
 This is Tetris-packing – a hard task that requires a bit of practice and patience.
 Eventually, we packed everything away and headed for coffee.
-The coffee was served, along with a hot scone and, again, patrons of the café asking where we were heading.
+The coffee was served, along with a hot scone and, again, patrons of the café asked where we were heading.
 The contrast of transport by motor vehicle and push bike became clear during the conversation.
 The cycle path leads us through farmers’ paddocks to Garston.
 The rather rundown Garston Lodge didn’t really bother us as we just needed a place to wash and rest.

 DAY THREE